sai411/devops-challenge-Particle41/README.md

 Then the image will be available in your remote repository can be used in kubernetes(EKS) or ECS based deployments.

-# To Deploy the image in the AWS, Run the below commangs for creating the required infrastructure
+# To provision the infrastructure resources in the AWS, Run the below commands locally once the repo was cloned

 Prereqs: